Plugins

 The aftersetup() function lets you run code after a successful new installation completes.
 This may help simplify the task of a large-scale deployment where alterations need to be performed or default data needs to be inserted after installation.

-Description: Changing the functionality of WSN Links with PHP plugin files.
+Description Changing the functionality of WSN Links with PHP plugin files.

-1117 views.
-Averaging 1 views per day.
+Views 3,516 views.
+Averaging 1 view per day.